 If there’s one subject that is contentious among cat owners, vets and breeders it’s this one and there are compelling arguments for both sides.
 Read all the information we’ve collated and then decide for yourself.

-Can Siamese cats go outside?
 The outside world has a lot to offer Siamese cats but it’s often fraught with danger.
-However, you can let your Siamese leave the house if you have a secure garden with no escape routes.
+However, you can let your Siamese outside if you have a secure garden with no escape routes.
 All cats benefit from the natural stimulation the great outdoors has to offer.